Reviews You Can Rely On

 Number of Burners 1

-For the size and price, it may be tough to find a compact grill more powerful than the Cuisinart Grillster.
+For the size and price, it may be tough to find a compact grill that is more powerful than the Cuisinart Grillster.
 Not only is it incredibly fuel-efficient, but this portable powerhouse reaches peak temperature within a matter of minutes after clicking the piezo lighter.
 A lightweight steel lid and three insulating walls give it the ability to both block wind and retain heat, allowing you to cook in less-than-ideal weather.
 This model cools down almost as quickly as it heats up for a quick get-away, with a locking lid and enough space to store one-pound gas canisters.
 It also sports an easy-to-carry handle.

 The Grillster is an excellent option for searing steaks and other high-temperature cooking, but controlling the overall range on this rip-roaring grill is challenging.
 Unless our goal was blackened chicken or blistered peppers, we rarely found ourselves using anything other than the lowest gas setting.
 While compact and portable, you must settle for a smaller grilling space.
 Petite and sure-footed, the Grillster is the perfect companion for a picnic for two, no matter the location.
 If you love the size and portability of this grill but would rather cook over charcoal, it's worth comparing the Grillster directly against the similarly-sized Weber Go-Anywhere Charcoal Grill.